Robert Bryce (writer): Funeral industry

-In 1999, Bryce wrote about corruption in the funeral industry, reporting on how Robert Waltrip, C.E.O of the world's largest death-care company, Service Corporation International "used the [Texas] governor's office and a state senator in an effort to crush an investigation into S.C.I.'s operations."
+In 1999, Bryce wrote about corruption in the funeral industry, reporting on how Robert Waltrip, CEO of the world's largest death-care company, Service Corporation International, "used the [Texas] governor's office and a state senator in an effort to crush an investigation into S.C.I.'s operations."

 V-22 Tiltrotor

-Bryce has been an outspoken critic of the troubled V-22 tiltrotor, or Osprey, for its safety and cost record.
+Bryce has been an outspoken critic of the troubled V-22 tiltrotor, or Osprey, aircraft for its safety and cost record.